The Space Battleship Yamato Library

 The number of Yamato publications in 1977 wasn’t huge, just 6 dedicated books and some magazine coverage, but what they signaled was unmistakable: anime publishing was no longer kid stuff.

 The three major TV magazines of the late 70s: Terebi Magazine (Akita Shoten), Terebi Kun (Shogakukan)

 and Terebi Land (Tokuma Shoten).
-“Terebi” is equivalent to “TV”
+“Terebi” is short for “television,” the Japanese version of “TV”